denis-berthier/Sudoku-classif/README.md

 ## 3. Pre-tridagon T&E(2) collections
 The two puzzle collections dealt with in this folder consist of puzzles in T&E(2) from the pre-tridagon era, when "hardest" was understood as "with the highest SER".
 All these puzzles have BxB ≤ 7 (and only 3 have BxB = 7). <br>

 ### 3.1.
 The eleven-26370-TE2 folder
+It's about  a collection of 26,370 minimal puzzles in T&E(2).
 In addition to the usual files, it contains:
 * the "sudo-eleven.pdf" file = [eleven 2011a];
 * the document [eleven 2011b], in two parts;
 * a "degen-cycl-trid-list.clp" file containing the list of puzzles with a degenerate-cyclicl tridagon;
 * an "Imp630-list.clp" file containing the list of puzzles with a some Imp630 pattern;
-* B2B,..., B6B sub-folders for elementary statistics restricted to the corresponding sub-collections of puzzles; these local results are reported in the global RESULTS.clp file of the eleven-26370-TE2 folder;
+* B2B,..., B6B sub-folders for elementary statistics restricted to the corresponding sub-collections of puzzles; these local results are reported in the global "RESULTS.clp" file of the eleven-26370-TE2 folder;
 * a B6B+ folder for the calculations used in section 6.2.1 of [HCCS2];
 * a Sample40 folder for the calculations used in section 6.2.2 of [HCCS2];
 * a "BxB-PBCS-Table-11-2" folder for the BxB results computed with [SudoRules] for a sublist of 1,278 puzzles were published as Table 11.2 and followig remarks in [PBCS]; they were also used to check that the [SudoRules] and [SHC] results coincided.<br>